HRI-EU/ProMis/README.md

 ## License

-We will open-source this complete implementation upon acceptance.
+We will open-source the implementation of CoCo upon acceptance under the *BSD-3-Clause License*.